HOW DID WE GET A BIBLE?

 i.
 MAJOR PROPHETS (4)

-ISAIAH -- (Prophet of Redemption) -- It is a collection of at least three different authors'' writings.
+ISAIAH -- (Prophet of Redemption) -- It is a collection of at least three different authors' writings.
 It contains many beautiful passages foretelling of the coming of the Messiah.
-The first 11 chapters are often referred to as "The Emmanuel Book". writings of at l
+The first 11 chapters are often referred to as "The Emmanuel Book.
+Writings of the prophet Isaiah of the 8th C. dominate the first 39 chapters.

 JEREMIAH -- (Weeping Prophet) -- THEME: Backsliding, bondage, restoration of Jews, Lived from time of Josiah to the Captivity